freedpom/FreedpomFlake/README.md

 ## Advanced Features

-- **Preservation Module**: Provides some defaults for ephemeral root and home, attempts to read system and home-manager configurations to preserve all necessary directories.
+- **Preservation Module**: Provides some defaults for ephemeral root and home, attempts to read system and home-manager configurations to preserve all necessary directories
-- **Performance Tweaks**: Enables various options for program priority and scheduling, optimizes pipewire, even provides the cachyOS kernel!(eventually)
+- **Performance Tweaks**: Enables various options for program priority and scheduling, optimizes pipewire, even provides the cachyOS kernel (eventually)
 - **Multi-Architecture**: Support for both x86_64 and aarch64 (hopefully but not yet) platforms

 ## Requirements